IBM-Bluemix-Docs/swift/index.md

 {:tip: .tip}
 {:note: .note}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

 # Getting started tutorial
 {: #getting-started}
+{: toc-content-type="tutorial"}
+{: toc-services=""}
+{: toc-completion-time="30m"}

+The following tutorial shows you how to create a Swift mobile app by using a starter kit from the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://{DomainName}/developer/appledevelopment/starter-kits){: external}.
+From the console, you add the Cloudant service, download the code, run the iOS app locally in Xcode, configure, and monitor the app.
+{: shortdesc}

 {{site.data.keyword.cloud}} offers solutions and services to enable Swift developers to build applications that are integrated with the security, AI, and value that your customers demand.
 With a broad portfolio of offerings and SDKs, you can use these services and bring cutting-edge applications to market quickly.
 This Swift programming explains how to add services to a new or existing Swift application, whether it's an iOS client or server-side Swift.
-{: shortdesc}

-The following tutorial shows you how to easily create a Swift mobile app by using a starter kit from the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://{DomainName}/developer/appledevelopment/starter-kits){: external}.
-From the console, you add the Cloudant service, download the code, run the iOS app locally in Xcode, configure, and monitor the app.

-## Step 1.
-Requirements for developers
+## Requirements for developers
 {: #dev-requirements-swift}
+{: step}

 To get started with iOS development on {{site.data.keyword.cloud_notm}}, make sure that you meet the following requirements.